Leon, Iowa: History

 Center Township was organized as part of the formation of the county on 1 April 1850.
 Because Decatur City was inaccessible to the rest of the county during the area's periodic floods, a majority of the county voted to move the county seat to a nearby location east of the Little River.
 Because the residents of Decatur City refused to respect the results of the vote, the county records were stolen and moved by ox-drawn wagon under cover of darkness.
 The new settlement was originally named Independence, but that name was soon discovered to have already been taken by another town in Buchanan County.
 It was then renamed South Independence before the state legislator and veteran W.H.
 Cheevers successfully argued for renaming it Leon in honor of the Jewish "Fighting Doctor" David Camden de Leon in 1855.

-It was formally incorporated as a city in 1858.
+It was formally incorporated as a city in 1858, which politically separated the community from Center Township.
 It was a shipping point on the Chicago, Burlington and Quincy Railroad.